jobs.ac.uk - Great jobs for bright people

 Tip

-Update your Profile at the top of the CV to reflect your recent track record and the kinds of roles you are now targeting.
-See our article on how to write your personal profile here.
+Renew your profile at the top of the CV to demonstrate your recent track record focusing on similarities of roles you are now targeting.

-Your ideas on your next career move may have changed since you last updated your CV.
-Make sure your CV is well-targeted in terms of:
+Your career plans and ideas may have changed since you last updated your CV.

-Emphasis Consider the order of information and the length of each section.
-Reflect the language used by your target employers in your CV.
+Consider the order of information and the length of each section.
+Reflect on the language used by your target employers in your CV.

 4. Edit down your Earlier Jobs